 Now, let’s talk about numbers.
 Last year in college, 215 attempts, 1,414 yards, 6.6 yards per carry, 16 touchdowns, 55 receptions for 453 yards, and a receiving touchdown.
 Not the most astronomical workhorse numbers, but I love the receptions, I love the volume, I love that he could run up the middle.
 I love his short, compact stature, his size, right?
 Compact, people bounce off him, great vision, great cutting ability.
 This guy can and will be a workhorse.
 And I think that the gap between him and Damien Williams is far larger, so they got to ride the hot hand.
 Another thing that I like about Clyde Edwards-Helaire is that they’re going to make him the workforce potentially.

 The reason why I’m kind of hesitant is that I don’t really trust the chiefs really, and it’s a different offense since Kareem Hunt was there.
 Pat Mahomes, was under center, different offense, they throw a lot and I get it.
 But, he could be part of the passing, there are too many mouths to feed.
 That’s kind of my own concern is basically what I’m saying to you, right?
-And the thing about him is, that I love is that again, the gap is so big between him and Damien Williams, and the Chiefs were craving that running back.
-They even put LeSean McCoy thinking he could be the guy, but he was running with the ball five yards away from his body and had fumbles and he looked terrible.
+I love the fact that Damien is no longer on the Chiefs as it opens this up more for Clyde.
+Last year, they has even put LeSean McCoy in thinking he could be the guy, but he was running with the ball five yards away from his body and had fumbles and he looked terrible.
 He’s washed up.
 LeSean McCoy should retire.
-But when you look at Clyde Edwards-Helaire, they’re craving that workhorse running back because they don’t trust Damien Williams, I don’t trust Damien Williams, they know Damien Williams is not that good, and Darwin obviously passed protection, probably an issue for Darwin Thompson, didn’t emerge.
-He was a late bench round stash for me last year, though he would break out because I knew Damien Williams sucked, but this is what we’re working for.
+But when you look at Clyde Edwards-Helaire, they’re craving that workhorse running back because they never really did trust Damien Williams, I don’t trust Damien Williams, they know Damien Williams is not that good, and Darwin obviously passed protection, probably an issue for Darwin Thompson, didn’t emerge.
+He was a late bench round stash for me last year, though he would break out because I knew Damien Williams sucked, this is what we’re working for.
 This is what we want, is a Clyde Edwards-Helaire.
 If he gets the volume, if he gets the opportunity, if he stays on the field, this guy is going to crack the top 10.

 Disclaimer, I got to see who else is going to be emerging.
 Maybe, you know, we already hear that Marlon Mack and Taylor are going to be a committee that sucks but, I think whatever team like an Akers, right?
 Akers and Darrell Hunter is going to be a committee.
 But I think Akers, guys like Jonathan Taylor could crack the top 10 as well.
 There are other good running backs.
 Zack Moss is a beast, right?
 With the Buffalo Bills.
 Let’s say Devin Singletary gets hurt week two, now you’ve got a workhorse in Buffalo that could potentially crack the top 10 if given the volume and the opportunity.
 Joshua Kelly there with the Chargers, there’s a ton of guys with a lot of ceiling that could break out, McFarlane there with the Steelers if Connor gets hurt.
 And if he gets hurt early, tons of volume for McFarlane, right?
 So when you are looking at Clyde Edwards-Helaire, the ceiling is high, the potential is there, if, and only if the chiefs believe in him, he could crack the top 10, and I’m doing this based on ADP.
 I see this guy coming off in the second round.
 So you’re like “Joe, how could you draft him to the top?
 Put him in the top 10?”
 Because it’s being drafted in the second round, that’s why all right?
 That’s why I’ve got them in the top 10.